Mitch Garver Player Props: Rangers vs. Marlins

-The Texas Rangers, including Mitch Garver (.487 on-base percentage in past 10 games, 129 points above season-long percentage), battle starting pitcher George Soriano and the Miami Marlins at Globe Life Field, Saturday at 4:05 PM ET.
+Mitch Garver and his .487 on-base percentage over his past 10 games (129 points higher than his season-long percentage), will be in action for the Texas Rangers against the Miami Marlins and Sandy Alcantara on August 6 at 2:35 PM ET.

-In his last appearance, he racked up two hits (going 2-for-3) against the Marlins.
+In his most recent game, he racked up two hits (going 2-for-3) against the Marlins.

 Mitch Garver Game Info & Props vs. the Marlins